 Sziget festival accommodation

 The Sziget festival camping

 The second way to get a good camping spot is to upgrade your camping.
-There are several options for this, including buying a pre-pitched tent for €95, opting for VIP camping, which comes with a pool and extra services for €189, and even booking a wooden hut to stay in rather than slumming it in a tent.
-Be warned, however, that a wooden hut for four people costs €700.
+There are several options for this, including buying a pre-pitched tent for two people for 144 USD/135 EUR, opting for a comfort tent, which comes with chairs, a table, and extra services, for 315 USD/295 EUR, and even booking a wooden hut to stay in rather than slumming it in a tent.
+However, be warned that a four-person wooden hut costs 1058 USD/990 EUR.